Financial support for children and young people with SEND

 1. Personalisation, personal budgets and direct payments

-2. 2 year olds: 15 hours funded childcare support for eligible low-income families
+2. 2 year olds: 15 hours government-funded childcare support for families receiving additional support

-3. 15 hours funded childcare support for every 3 and 4-year-old
+3. 15 hours government-funded childcare support for every 3 and 4-year-old

 4. Emergency Essentials Programme